A Weyl's law for black holes: Conclusions

-{\em Acknowledgments.} We would like to thank R\'emi M. Mokdad and Johannes Sj\"ostrand.
-This work was supported by the French ``Investissements d'Avenir'' program through project ISITE-BFC (ANR-15-IDEX-03), the ANR ``Quantum Fields interacting with Geometry'' (QFG) project (ANR-20-CE40-0018-02), the EIPHI Graduate School (ANR-17-EURE-0002), the Spanish FIS2017-86497-C2-1 project (with FEDER contribution), the European Research Council Grant ERC-2014-StG 639022-NewNGR ``New frontiers in numerical general relativity" and the European Commission Marie Sklodowska-Curie grant No 843152 (Horizon 2020 programme).
-The project used Queen Mary's Apocrita HPC facility, supported by QMUL Research-IT, and CCuB computational resources (universit\'e de Bourgogne).
+{\em Acknowledgments.} We would like to thank R\'emi M. Mokdad, Johannes Sj\"ostrand and Claude Warnick.
+This work was supported by the French ``Investissements d'Avenir'' program through project ISITE-BFC (ANR-15-IDEX-03), the ANR ``Quantum Fields interacting with Geometry'' (QFG) project (ANR-20-CE40-0018-02), the EIPHI Graduate School (ANR-17-EURE-0002), the Spanish FIS2017-86497-C2-1 project (with FEDER contribution), STFC grant number ST/V000551/1, the VILLUM Foundation (grant no. VIL37766), the DNRF Chair program (grant no. DNRF162) by the Danish National Research Foundation, the European Union’s H2020 ERC Advanced Grant “Black holes: gravitational engines of discovery” grant agreement no. Gravitas–101052587 and the European Commission Marie Sklodowska-Curie grant No 843152 (Horizon 2020 programme).
+The authors acknowledge the use of the IRIDIS High Performance Computing Facility, and associated support services at the University of Southampton, in the completion of this work, and CCuB computational resources (universit\'e de Bourgogne).